 Three punks, Grant, Biscuit and Milo, get tired of waiting for the end to come in New York and decide to drive to California where life can only be better.
 The three of them camp by the roadside for the night but are interrupted by a gang, led by the vicious Missoula.
 They escape but as Grant and Biscuit watch, Missoula catches Flea and shoots him in the head.
 Aided by a daredevil Elvis impersonator and a ghost cowboy, Grant and Biscuit set out in pursuit of Missoula to obtain revenge.

 Dudes is one of her early films and is an almost unclassifiable oddity – a punk-road movie-Western-ghost story.
 It is certainly bizarre and odd, an almost unclassifiable film that wilfully defies genre conventions.
 It can be seen as an aggressively deconstructed collage of cinematic myths – constant comparisons are made between the Arizona landscape and its cinematic counterparts, including everything from Jesse James (1939) to The Andromeda Strain (1971), characters have frequent dreams in which they are Indians, while the revenge plot itself is an ironic modernised Western one.
-For all that, the film feels hollow and self-conscious in its wilful oddity.
+For all that, the film feels self-conscious in its wilful oddity.